-Employees who are paid monthly (both full-time and part-time) are exempt from the overtime provisions of the Fair Labor Standards Act.
+Employees who perform two or more jobs that pay a different hourly rate, overtime pay will be calculated in accordance with the Fair Labor Standards Act.
+Employees who are paid monthly are exempt from the overtime provisions of the Fair Labor Standards Act.
 They do not receive additional pay for working overtime.